eWorld: Apple's Overpriced, Poorly Marketed Online Service

 Under Amelio, eWorld was killed. eWorld had a small market share, was never marketed or advertised properly, and came under heavy competition shortly after its introduction.
 Amelio stated: "If it's necessary to shoot one of the lead buffaloes in order to send a message to the rest of the herd, you'd better be prepared to do it."

-midnight on March 31, 1996, eWorld was permanently shutdown; after
+At midnight on March 31, 1996, eWorld was permanently shutdown; after that users were not able to log in to eWorld.

 Existing eWorld subscribers were offered $15 off the Apple Internet Connection Kit and 20 free hours of connect time on AOL.
 AppleLink was terminated in 1997.
 The eWorld/AppleLink technical support archives moved to Apple's website.
 When the Online Services Group was disbanded, many of its members left Apple and eventually formed TalkCity.

-Despite being shut down and discontinued, eWorld has a large following of devoted fans who enjoyed using the system during its existence.
+Despite being shut down and discontinued, eWorld had a large following of devoted fans who enjoyed using the system during its existence.
 The eWorld browser is still useable today, as it was an independent application from the main eWorld client.

 Third Time's the Charm?

-Unlike eWorld and AppleLink, .mac is not as costly to run and is
+Unlike eWorld and AppleLink, MobileMe is not as costly to run and is marketed to a very wide range of people, especially iPhone users.

 References